KaiqueS/KaiqueS.github.io/index.md

 ## Be welcome!
 This blog is made by...

-Kaíque P. S., a self-proclaimed Computational Social Scientist.
-Who is, actually, a Politologist.
+Kaíque P. S., self-proclaimed Computational Social Scientist.
+Well, actually, I am a Politologist.
 Ain't that bad, is it?

 Casual and academic posts about Politics, Computer Science, and Mathematics.
 Some posts about softwares that may be being developed.
 Discussions allowed!

 Hope you all enjoy!

+Oh!
+Before I forget: sometimes I may start writing is Português Brasileiro.
+Trying to be inclusive here, hope you'll understand.

 Text can be **bold**, _italic_, or ~~strikethrough~~.